blackus3r/post-worktime-logger/readme.txt

 You can donate to this project via PayPal by visiting this page: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28WZAXQDXYZ5A

 == Changelog ==

+= 1.5.3 =
+* Tested plugin compatibility with wordpres 5.1

 = 1.5.2 =
 * Improved settings page.